 HIST 282: Topics in Native American History

 Spanning at least twelve thousand years and involving more than five hundred indigenous nations the history of Native America is complex and diverse.
 This course focuses on significant themes, time periods, or geographical regions, with emphasis on the Native peoples within the modern-day continental United States.
 Examples include "The Trail of Tears," "The West Before Lewis and Clark," and "Pontiac's America."
+May be repeated if topic is different.
 Offered periodically.
 Counts toward American studies and race and ethnic studies majors and race and ethnic studies concentration.

 HIST 288: America in the Civil War and Reconstruction Era